 - Feeling depressed or listless

-Adderall is used to help those with ADHD maintain focus.
-When it is abused, Adderall is addictive and produces a range of withdrawal symptoms once you decide to go through detox.
+Adderall helps those with ADHD maintain focus.
+If you abuse it, Adderall is addictive and produces a range of withdrawal symptoms once you decide to go through detox.
 It is always safest to go through detox in a safe facility that will give you the support you need as you work through the process.